 Vinyl Flooring Buying Guide

 Sheet flooring is generally used where a seamless look is sought after.
 Also being near impenetrable to damage from water, which seeps between the joints of other flooring materials.
 Installation of sheet vinyl is typically best handled by an experienced installer.
-Tiles are also friendlier for those looking to perform the installation themselves.

 How it’s Made